luke-elson/luke-elson.github.io/teaching/grs-rules.md

 and their skills of presenting, asking questions, commenting, and responding.

-Papers presented range from “here’s an idea for an argument, I just have a detailed handout” to “it’s been accepted by a journal, let’s look it over before I send it to be typeset”.
+Papers presented range from "here's an idea for an argument, I just have a detailed handout" to "it's been accepted by a journal, let's look it over before I send it to be typeset".
 Either is fine; most are somewhere in between.

-The GRS is 90 minutes long.

-## For Presenters
+# For Presenters

 You should email your work to me (Luke) and to your respondent (if you have one) **one week** before the GRS, to give your respondent the